rockettheme/docs/Docs/wordpress/INDEX.md

 	  Helpful tips and tricks to get you started with the right hosting provider.

 	- [WordPress Themes](start/themes.md)
-	  Find out exactly what a WordPress template entails and what its relationship is with other WordPress plugins.
+	  Find out exactly what a WordPress theme entails and what its relationship is with other WordPress plugins.

 	- [WordPress Plugins](start/plugins.md)
 	  Discover how RocketTheme WordPress plugins help you to create a powerful site.